AT-Publishing/website/_posts/2017-05-21-now-that-bitfinex-has-added-ripple.md

 ---

-Bitfinex has added Ripple trading recently (May 19 announcement [here](https://www.bitfinex.com/posts/204)), and according to the crypto trading myths that should mean the rally is over.
+{{ site.mailchimp }} Bitfinex has added Ripple trading recently (May 19 announcement [here](https://www.bitfinex.com/posts/204)), and according to the crypto trading myths that should mean the rally is over.
 They say, whenever a mainstream exchange with fiat deposits adds a coin, the smart money leaves it and sells to the laggards.

 With Ripple, a double-top going on is already old news: